1) Dear Alice,

-Thankfully there are several treatments for EIA, so there's no need to hang up your lacrosse stick.
-Like other kinds of asthma, EIA can be controlled with prescription medications, usually delivered through an inhaler.
-Depending on the severity of your asthma, you may be able to use a short-acting inhaler that you pump just before exercise, or you may need a longer-acting inhaler that you use every day.
-An allergist or pulmonary specialist can perform specific tests to diagnose your condition and prescribe the best meds.
+Thankfully there are several treatments for EIA, so there's no need to put away your lacrosse stick, Loves lax-hates running.
+Like other kinds of asthma, EIA can be controlled with prescription medications, usually delivered through an inhaler (a device that delivers medication to the lungs).
+Depending on the severity of your asthma, you may be able to use a short-acting inhaler that you pump just before physical activity, or you may need a longer-acting inhaler that you use every day.
+A health care provider can perform specific tests to assess your condition and, if necessary, prescribe the appropriate treatment.

-In addition to medications, simple changes to your exercise routine may ward off asthma.
+In addition to medications, simple changes to your physical activity routine may ward off asthma.
 People with EIA have airways that are overly sensitive to rapid changes in temperature and humidity.
-Normally, inhaling through the nose delivers moist warm air to the lungs.
-However, during strenuous exercise people often breathe in heavily through the mouth, which sends colder drier air to the lungs.
+Typically, inhaling through the nose delivers moist warm air to the lungs.
+However, during strenuous physical activity people often breathe in heavily through the mouth, which sends colder, drier air to the lungs.
 To avoid an asthma attack, the Mayo Clinic recommends the following prevention techniques:

 - Cover your mouth and nose while working out in cold weather.